bankcex/docs/the-fuse-chain/token-bridges/wrap-erc20-tokens-to-fusenet-and-unwrap-back-to-erc20.md

 ![](../../.gitbook/assets/3%20%285%29.png)

-Once the transaction is confirmed on-chain we wait for 2 blocks to ensure security of transaction and then the USDT tokens should appear on your BankCEX address and have been swapped from Ethereum mainnet to Fusenet.
+Once the transaction is confirmed on-chain we wait for 2 blocks to ensure security of transaction and then the USDT tokens should appear on your Bankcoin address and have been swapped from Ethereum mainnet to Fusenet.

 Now let’s learn how to transfer the wrapped TL20 tokens on Fusenet back to Ethereum mainnet.